 Although the beach and water there aren't great, the villages have some excellent example of colourful Portuguese colonial architecture (very similar to Paraty) and you can lunch on oysters or the catch of the day by the beach.

 Although not that popular with Europeans and North Americans, Brazilians and Argentinians know all about Floripa as a summer holiday destination and so it does get very busy during the high season (January and February).
 If you're planning on visiting during those months, then booking accommodation ahead of time is highly advised.
 Prices will also rise in this period.

-#9 the weather might not always be great
+#9 the weather in florianopolis might not always be great

 Up until this point, you may be cancelling all your other best-laid travel plans in Brazil and simply planning on spending all your time in Florianópolis.
 However, we have to unfortunately add a pretty big caveat.